By Cody Berne

-A defrauded investor who was 65 years of age or older at the time he or she invested should also consider a claim for financial elder abuse.
+A defrauded investor who was 65 years of age or older at the time they invested should also consider a claim for financial elder abuse.
 These claims typically involve the wrongful taking of an investor’s money.
 While there is little guidance from Oregon courts about financial elder abuse in the securities fraud context, bringing an elder abuse claim along with other claims can create additional risk for a defendant.
 In particular, a plaintiff who prevails on a financial elder abuse claim is entitled to treble damages and attorney fees.

 4. Unsuitable Investments

 Unsuitability claims arise when a broker makes an investment that is inconsistent with an investor’s goals and investment profile.
 The broker should consider the investor’s age, risk-tolerance, financial goals, net worth, and other factors when recommending an investment.
 When an investment recommendation is out of line with these factors, the investment might be unsuitable for the investor.
-For example, it might be unsuitable for a retired investor who plans to live off interest from fixed income investments to have a significant percentage of his or her assets invested in a volatile, equity options fund.
+For example, it might be unsuitable for a retired investor who plans to live off interest from fixed income investments to have a significant percentage of their assets invested in a volatile, equity options fund.